-Soon after our arrival, we realised there are so many things to do in Chania, that we decided to end our trip there too.
+Soon after our arrival, we realised that there are so many things to do in Chania, that we decided to end our trip there too.
 We wanted something a bit livelier for my actual birthday too so it seemed ideal.

 Things to Do in Chania, Crete

-Located in a gorgeous coastal location in west Crete, Chania city has to be one of the most beautiful cities in Greece.
+Located in a gorgeous coastal location in west Crete, Chania City has to be one of the most beautiful cities in Greece.
 Once the capital of Crete, Chania is packed with fascinating history, various architectural styles and absorbing culture.
 Just wandering the streets of the old town and the picturesque Venetian harbour is sure to leave you keen to discover more.

 1. Take A Walking Tour